 - All of the equipment (balloon, wire, catheter and sheath) will be removed.

 - Your doctor will ensure that bleeding is stopped by either applying firm pressure or inserting a dissolvable plug.

-- Drug-eluting stent This kind of stent is covered in medicine, which helps to decrease the risk of a blocked artery.
-Medication is released into the areas most likely to block.
+This kind of heart stent is covered in medicine, which helps to decrease the risk of a blocked artery.
+Medication is released into the area most likely to block.
 The medicine hinders tissue growth around the stent.
 Drug-eluting stents are used in most stent procedures, but they can delay the healing process.
 If your doctor uses a drug-eluting stent, it is important to take blood-thinning medication after the procedure to reduce the risk of blood clotting and heart attack.

 What happens after the procedure?